Upcoming Conferences

 22-23 February 2024

-1. Impact of generative artificial intelligence (AI) on the nature of the student learning experience and the value of awards – bringing in positive influences of AI as well as authenticating assessments and promoting academic integrity.
+• Impact of generative artificial intelligence on the nature of the student learning experience and the value of awards – bringing in positive influences of AI as well as the importance of authenticating assessments and promoting academic integrity.

-2. Creative pedagogies and educational gain – considering the development of student competencies through person-centred pedagogies such as phenomenon-based learning, gamification, active learning or competency-based education.
+• Creative pedagogies and educational gain – considering the development of student competencies through person-centred pedagogies such as phenomenon-based learning, gamification, active learning and competence-based education.

-3. Using evidence and data to underpin decision making about the quality of the student learning experience – including how data is used in periodic quality processes as well as the use of evidence to prioritise and evaluate specific interventions or initiatives.
+• Using evidence to underpin decision making about the quality of the student learning experience – including how data is used in periodic quality processes as well as the use of evidence to prioritise and evaluate specific interventions and initiatives.

-4. Ensuring quality in collaborative partnerships – including validated or franchised provision delivered in the UK and transnational education.
+• Ensuring quality in collaborative partnerships – covering UK-based partnerships and transnational education.

-5. Supporting successful student transitions – covering innovative approaches to pre-arrival and induction, understanding and responding to student expectations from their learning experience, and enhancing student retention and progression.
+• Supporting successful student transitions – including innovative approaches to understanding and responding to student expectations.

 Artificial Intelligence Symposium (Advance HE)